 It’s actually common for highly skilled and highly compensated individuals to want to change from being an employee to being a corporation because it will benefit them financially.

 Mixing Employees and Contractors

-One way to get into trouble with the IRS is to have employees and contractors doing the same task.
+One way to get into trouble with the IRS is to have employees and independent contractors doing the same task.
 When this happens, it’s difficult to argue that the contractors shouldn’t be reclassified as employees.